 Justin Ritchie is a PhD Candidate at IRES studying the ecological impacts of finance and debt on the macro and micro scale.
 He works with the BC-Alberta Social Economy Research Alliance on the Scaling Innovation for Sustainability project to apply innovative cooperative economic ideas to issues of climate change and peak oil.
 Justin is co-host of the weekly syndicated radio show and podcast The Extraenvironmentalist which fosters deep discussions with global thought leaders on ecological, economic and social issues.

 Lucy Rodina is a PhD Candidate at IRES.
-Her doctoral work investigates key themes in resilience thinking as they apply to urban water governance, with specific attention to droughts, floods and associated water-related risks, such as water pollution.
-One of the key objectives of this research is to investigate the uptake and use of key constituents of resilience thinking in the context of urban water broadly, both conceptually and in practice.
-With a specific focus on a case study from South Africa, the goal is to theorize and develop a situated understanding of water resilience – attentive to specific biophysical environments, lived experiences, socio-political and governance contexts, power and marginalization – for water experts and decision makers on one hand, and residents of impoverished, peri-uban and informal settlements on the other.
+In her doctoral research, she studies the intersection of water governance, resilience and environmental justice in urban contexts.
+She studies the nascent challenges to urban water governance in the face of global environmental change and their implications for transformation in the urban water sector.
+Lucy engages critically with resilience, evaluating the various ways in which resilience thinking is reshaping urban water governance across different scales With a specific focus on a case study from South Africa, the goal of this work is to theorize and develop a situated understanding of water resilience – attentive to specific biophysical environments, lived experiences, socio-political and governance contexts, power and marginalization – for water experts and decision makers on one hand, and residents of impoverished, peri-uban and informal settlements on the other.
 Through this approach, the study will also further inform the possibilities for addressing equity and social justice concerns within a resilience framework, by investigating the discursive and practical manifestations of questions of poverty, inequality and differentiated water-related vulnerabilities in water governance.
 Ultimately, this project aims to engage with resilience thinking critically by investigating the different dimensions in which resilience can be evaluated.

 Learn more at www.lucyrodina.com